Campus High School baseball builds into new season

 The Colts won a Class 6A state title in 2019.
-Majority of that title team returned last year, only for the pandemic to cancel the season.
+A majority of that title team returned last year, only for the pandemic to cancel the season.
 The Colts only have one remaining player from that title team still on the roster.

 “We just got to stay together as a team cause right now we haven’t played with each other as much so we don’t know how everyone plays so we just have to keep it together,” said Colts senior infielder Tate Rico.